kazu-yamamoto/quic-interop/16/README.md

   "connect(2)" always success for UDP, sigh.
 So, on Linux, two sockets are created and only the latter can receive packets.
 To fix this issue, I introduced a fixed-size quantum table based on PSQ.

+- Before sending a "pong" ACK, the peer packet number of Ping should be registered.